 Producer.
 Creative Lead.
 Director.
 Pop Culture Anthropologist.

 I was raised on prestige dramas, the CW, and the kind of pop culture moments that made you pause your DVR.
 One of my earliest memories is going to the premiere of Beauty & the Beast, and by middle school I was writing movie reviews for the school paper between study halls spent scrolling Entertainment Weekly.
-There was never a moment when I wasn’t trying to understand how and why stories shape culture—and how to be part of that shaping.
+I’ve basically always wanted to know why stories work — and how to make ones that do.

-My career path curved through music, radio, and even PR before everything clicked on the set of Judge Judy.
-Producing for that show gave me my first real taste of collaboration, storytelling under pressure, and the incredible satisfaction of seeing people react—positively, passionately, or otherwise—to something I helped create.
+My path to creative work meandered through music, radio, and a deeply misguided PR stint before everything clicked on the set of Judge Judy.
+That job gave me my first taste of fast-turn storytelling, talent wrangling, and what it feels like when something you helped make actually connects.
 I was hooked.

 What Drives Me